Alluxio/alluxio/docs/en/File-System-API.md

 The HTTP proxy is a standalone server that can be started using `${ALLUXIO_HOME}/bin/alluxio-start.sh proxy` and stopped using `${ALLUXIO_HOME}/bin/alluxio-stop.sh proxy`.
 By default, the REST API is available on port 39999.

+There are performance implications of using the HTTP proxy.
+In particular, using the proxy requires an extra hop.
+For optimal performance, it is recommended to run the proxy server an Alluxio worker on each compute node.

 # Hadoop API

 Alluxio has a wrapper of the native client which provides the Hadoop compatible `FileSystem`